-City Profile
+City profile

 Edinburgh, Scotland's compact and hilly capital, boasts a population of nearly 500,000.
 Known for its rich history and striking architecture, the city has a GDP per capita of approximately US$40,000.
 Edinburgh is celebrated as a leading centre for education and literature, home to the prestigious University of Edinburgh and renowned as the world's first UNESCO City of Literature.
 A distinguishing characteristic is its vibrant cultural festivals, including the world-famous Edinburgh International Festival and Fringe, which transform the city into a global hub for the arts every summer.

-Its robust digital infrastructure positions the city well for capturing future economic opportunities.
-Edinburgh also offers a high quality of life marked by safety, a range of leisure activities, and extensive green spaces like Holyrood Park, enhancing residents' well-being and making the city highly desirable for living and working.
+Edinburgh's scores highly for Liveability and Loveability.
+It offers a high quality of life marked by safety, a range of leisure activities, a rich cultural life and extensive green spaces like Holyrood Park, enhancing residents' well-being and making the city highly desirable for living and working.
+However housing availability and affordability is an ongoing issue for residents.

 However, the city's infrastructure, particularly in terms of transportation, struggles with accommodating the rapid growth in both population and tourism, which occasionally leads to congestion and overburdened public services.
 There is also increasing pressure in the transport, logistics and warehousing sectors both in the city itself and UK-wide.